3 reasons why marketing professionals recommend TinyPNG

 • Next-gen formats will improve your website speed and SEO, according to Google;

-• API users can convert PNG and JPEG images to WebP with the new image converter feature.
+• Tinify users can convert PNG and JPEG images to WebP with the new image converter feature.

 WebP images: why should you use them to improve your website?